-Fast forward to June 2021.
-And we are graduating as the band of four hundred students who woke up one morning in 2020 and confronted the end of the world as we knew it — our classrooms reduced to grid view on Zoom, our skies crimson with wildfires, our cities roiling in pain after the murder of George Floyd, our newspapers brimming with shock after the insurrection in Washington, D.C.
+Fast forward to June 2021, and we are graduating as the band of four hundred students who woke up one morning in 2020 and confronted the end of the world as we knew it — our classrooms reduced to grid view on Zoom, our Town Square swaddled in caution tape, our skies scarlet with wildfires, our cities roiling in pain after the murder of George Floyd, our newspapers brimming with shock after the insurrection in Washington, D.C.

 For me, the realization I was inhabiting an unfamiliar reality dawned a month before COVID-19 stormed our world.

-In January 2020, I got a call that my mom was in the ER struggling to breathe.
-I spent 20 hours on a plane from San Francisco to Pakistan searching for a ventilator, discovered my mom was already dead upon landing, then drove from the airport to the morgue to the graveyard.
-Then I flew back to the GSB in a bubble of grief that expanded, and engorged, and engulfed everyone and everything around me, until everyone else was also searching for a ventilator.
-Everyone else was also struggling to go on.
+In January 2020, I got a call that my mother — my heart, my soul, my everything — was in the ER struggling to breathe.
+I spent the 20-hour flight from San Francisco to Pakistan frantically searching for a ventilator, discovered my mom was already dead upon landing in my hometown, then drove from the airport to the morgue to the graveyard.
+Then I flew back to the GSB in a bubble of grief that expanded, and engorged, and engulfed everyone and everything around me until everyone around me was also searching for a ventilator.
+Everyone around me was also struggling to go on.

 What does it take to survive the end of your life as you know it?
-What does it take to survive a pandemic that wreaks havoc on lives and livelihoods and your beloved MBA?
+What does it take to survive change, survive grief, survive a pandemic that wreaks havoc on lives, and organizations, and the world?